 Restructure II Loan Program - Farmers can use this loan program to refinance their debt.
 Under this program, the RFA works with a local lender to help farmers.

 Our Farm Advocate Program provides farmers, small business operators and other residents with one-on-one assistance.
-They are trained and experienced in helping farmers access federal aid and other resources available to them in a time of crisis.
+The Advocates are trained and experienced in helping farmers access federal aid and other resources available to them in a time of crisis.

 The Disaster Recovery Loan Program is designed to help farmers pay for the cost of clean-up and removal of debris, lost seed or other crop inputs (including machinery repair), feed and livestock when damaged by high winds, hail, tornado or flood and not covered by insurance.
 The program offers affordable financing to repair existing agricultural buildings to pre-disaster conditions.